 Auroras: Also known as the Northern and Southern Lights, auroras are colourful displays of light in the sky near the polar regions.
 They are caused by the interaction of charged particles from the sun with Earth's magnetic field.

-Tides: The rise and fall of sea levels caused by the gravitational forces between the Earth, the moon, and the sun.
+Tides: The rise and fall of sea levels is caused by the gravitational forces between the Earth, the moon, and the sun.
 Tides affect ocean currents and coastal ecosystems.

 Solar and Lunar Eclipses: Eclipses occur when the Earth, moon, and sun align in a way that causes one to cast a shadow on the other.
 Solar eclipses happen when the moon blocks the sun's light, and lunar eclipses occur when the Earth's shadow falls on the moon.